 The reasons why more and more people in Birmingham and the UK prefer to buy products or to turn to different services, online or offline, are numerous and very pertinent – firstly, because it is simpler, seamless and easier to buy online.
 A second reason is the ease with which the consumer can create an overview of the products/services he wants – because it is easier to “sail” on 10 different virtual shops than to run all over the city!
 Another reason, which is just growing in Birmingham & UK, is safety.
 With the new online payment systems adopted by banks recently, the chances of a consumer being frauded online are lower than all possible scenarios that can take place offline!

-So, there’s loads of customers!
+So, there are loads of customers!
 If you have an offline business you find that…

 The online area has become very competitive, but there is always room for new visions, and more so, in Birmingham, the online marketplace is not at the maturity stage – which means that you can infiltrate the market with ease compared to other cities!